hypercore-protocol/p2p-multiwriter-with-autobase/problems/04b/readme.md

 await readerIndex.update()
 ```

 The `autocommit` flag is only necessary because we are simulating a remote peer locally, so `indexCore` is writable.
+We explicitly tell the index to treat `indexCore` as a remote index with that flag.

 Notice how the `status` shows that the update didn't add or remove any new nodes.
 This means that the reader has detected that `indexCore` is completely up-to-date, and so no additional indexing is necessary.